tkamag/aws-ressources/lambda.md

 Lambda sends a shutdown event to each extension, which tells the extension that the environment is about to be shut down.

+> When you write your function code, **do not assume that Lambda automatically reuses the execution environment for subsequent function invocations**.
+Other factors may require Lambda to create a new execution environment, which can lead to unexpected results.
+Always test to optimize the functions and adjust the settings to meet your needs.